|Pilot 1st Lt. Royce E. Harms, O-675428 (MIA / KIA) WI

 Built by Consolidated in San Diego.
 Constructors Number 4358.
 Delivered to the U. S. Army Air Force (USAAF) as B-24J-160-CO Liberator serial number 44-40422.
 Converted to F-7B photographic reconnaissance version.
-Ferried overseas via Hickam Field then across the Pacific to the South-West Pacific Area.
+Ferried overseas via Hickam Field then across the Pacific to the South-West Pacific Area (SWPA).

 Assigned to the 5th Air Force, 6th Photographic Reconnaissance Group (PRG), 20th Combat Mapping Squadron (CMS).
 No known nickname or nose art.
 In total, this F-7B flew 14 missions prior to its loss.
 When lost, engines R1830-43 Serial Numbers: BP 429118, BP 438031, BP 438107 and 441229.